pixielabs/cavy-cli/README.md

 $ cavy run-android
 ```

+**cavy-cli** will use an `index.test.js` entry point if you have one in your
+React Native project.
+This allows you to set up your tests to only run
+when your app is built by **cavy-cli**.

 ## TODO

 - Make this the default way of running Cavy; only run tests if **cavy-cli** is